 1. On the Mapping tab, select the object to apply the filter to.

-2. Click the Filter button from the toolbar.
+2. Click Filter from the toolbar.

 3. In the WHERE Filter window, that opens, type a valid Transact-SQL WHERE clause.